joakibj/tswrdb/README.md

     project tswrdb-cmdui

-Run the program (prints usage):
+Run the program (prints version):

-    run
+    run --version

-A few examples of usage:
+Usage is the same as using the fatjar, except commands must be executed with the `run` task in sbt. e.g.:

 Export all Loading Screen Images to ``<tswrdb folder>/tswrdb-cmdui/exported/1010042 (Loading Screen Images)``: